-- complete a second focus area or - take four additional English department courses as elective.
+- complete a second focus area or - take four additional English department courses as electives.

 Some courses appear in multiple focus areas, but you cannot "double dip" focus area courses.
-For example, if you designate WRH 350 (Grant & Proposal Writing) for the Sustainability & Environmental Humanities focus area, you can't also allow it to count for a second focus area in Public and Professional Writing: you would instead need to take four other classes in that focus area.
+For example, if you designate WRH 350 (Grant & Proposal Writing) for the Sustainability & Environmental Humanities focus area, you can't also count it towards a second focus area in Public and Professional Writing: you would instead need to take four other classes in that focus area.